pi-star-2025/pi_star/Math + Physics/calculus/why_root_2_is_music.md

 ...

-The 1 3.14159265 of π implies that as you transition between shapes, the transition is seen as a third parts (2 shapes and light as a transition in between).
+The 1 in 3.14159265 of π implies that as you transition between shapes, the transition is seen as a third part (2 shapes and light as a transition in between).

 This means that in π there is a "little part" (light) and "big part" (shapes).
 As a result the 3D/4D sqrt(2), 9265, is sufficient to express 45-45-90 degree angles.
 From 0.33699633699633699, (((92/(3 * 4 * 5))/65/7) * 100, there is a clear choice to be "little" (33 as day, or 99 as night) or "big" as 6 in between, in continuous wavelengths.
 Because the "1" of light is clearly expressed, only 9265 is required to express a 45-45-90 degree triangle.